In This Article

 Once you’ve collected your information and come to your decision, give yourself permission to take a step back and mull it over.

-It’s important to note if you are already risk averse, this can easily turn from a helpful tip to a dangerous pitfall, so if you’re more likely to end up procrastinating rather than considering thoughtfully, give yourself a time limit to ponder your options.
+If you’re already risk averse, this can easily turn from a helpful tip to a dangerous pitfall, so if you’re more likely to end up procrastinating rather than considering thoughtfully, give yourself a time limit to ponder your options.

 Try This: Pick a decision that needs to be made, such as where to vacation.
 After gathering your information and making a list, write down your decision.
 Set it aside: at least 30 minutes for a small decision, but no more than 12 hours.
-At the end of that time, read what you wrote, and if you still agree, consider the decision finalized.
+At the end of that time, read what you wrote and if you still agree, consider the decision finalized.

 Lead By Example

-Employers, managers, and leaders affect attitudes toward risk-taking in work environments.
+Employers, managers and leaders affect attitudes toward risk-taking in work environments.
 A leader who talks about and encourages smart risk-taking but rarely pursues calculated risks is sending mixed messages.

 Encouraging and rewarding smart failures and best attempts will show employees that calculated risks are valuable and important.
 But there is a difference between smart failures (a calculated risk with a less-than-positive outcome) and mistakes (misguided or wrong attempts).
 As a leader, be able to identify and discuss the difference with your employees.